 For this reason, we always go with over-the-counter natural sleep supplements containing Montmorency Tart Cherry on flights or to recover from jet lag.
 Instead of taking synthetic melatonin directly.

-Final Verdict: Can You Take Melatonin On A Plane?
+Final Verdict: Can You Bring Melatonin On A Plane and Should You Take It?

 You’ll be glad to hear that the TSA have confirmed on their website and Twitter responses that you are able to take both prescription and over-the-counter melatonin on your flights.